nadiamariduena/python-intro-2024-privat/z__all_mds/27_Virtual_Env_and_pip_0_.md

 - **Sandboxing**: They provide a sandboxed environment where you can experiment with packages or different Python versions without altering your main Python setup.

-- **Activation:** To use a virtual environment, you need to activate it [check this example: min 6:31](https://youtu.be/eDe-z2Qy9x4?si=6zHr3HrlvnZigJQF&t=391) .
+- **Activation:** To use a virtual environment, you need to activate it [check this example: min 6:31 | Python Virtual Environment and pip for Beginners](https://youtu.be/eDe-z2Qy9x4?si=6zHr3HrlvnZigJQF&t=391) .
 This modifies the shell's environment variables to point to the virtual environment's Python executable and libraries.